-1.7 Internal Euro-L1E5a Card
+1.7 Internal Euro-L1E5a and E5a/E5b Cards

 The internal Euro-L1E5a card consists of a radio frequency and a digital electronics section.
+The EuroL1E5a card communicates with the E5A/E5B card over the receiver backplane using USB.

 1.7.1 Radio Frequency Section